Al$_{1-x}$Hf$_{x}$N Thin Films with Enhanced Piezoelectric Responses for GHz Surface Acoustic Wave Devices: Experimental Section

 \section{Experimental Section}

 \threesubsection{Thin film deposition}

-The $\Hfx$ thin films were deposited using reactive magnetron co-sputtering on (100)-oriented n$^{+}$-Si (Siegert Wafer, As-doped, $\leq$0.005\,$\Omega$ cm, single-side polished) and (0001)-oriented sapphire (\ce{Al2O3}, Siegert Wafer, double-side polished).
+The $\Hfx$ thin films were deposited using reactive magnetron co-sputtering on (100)-oriented n$^{+}$-Si (Siegert Wafer, As-doped, $\leq$0.005\,$\Omega$ cm, single-side polished) and (0001)-oriented c-plane $\alpha$-\ce{Al2O3} (Siegert Wafer, double-side polished, $c$-\ce{Al2O3}).
 Prior to deposition, the substrates were consecutively rinsed with DI water, acetone, and isopropanol, followed by drying with pressurized dry \ce{N2}.
 Film deposition was performed using a Kurt J. Lesker Company Proline PVD 75 sputtering system equipped with a metallic Al target (Kurt J. Lesker Company, Al 99.9995\,\%, 2-inch) and a metallic Hf target (Kurt J. Lesker Company, 99.9\,\% , 2-inch) at a target-to-substrate distance of 17\,cm, and with a base pressure below $5\times10^{-8}$\,Torr.
 For conditioning, each target was pre-sputtered at 60\,W for 10\,min in 9.5\,mTorr of pure Ar.
 During this time, a 20\,W RF substrate bias was applied to sputter clean the substrates and remove the native oxide from the Si surfaces.
+The Ar‑ion RF pre‑conditioning step used prior to deposition is intentionally mild, applied only to gently clean the substrate surface without significantly altering or damaging the surface.
+Future optimization of the growth process will include exploring high‑temperature $c$-\sap substrate annealing prior to deposition, which is widely used to promote improved surface morphology and may further enhance epitaxial alignment \cite{uehara_IEEE_2002}.

 The $\Hfx$ thin films were sputtered at a substrate setpoint temperature of 800\,°C, a working pressure of 6.6\,mTorr, and in a gas mixture of Ar/\ce{N_2} with a ratio of 12/20.
 The Al target power was fixed at 100\,W, operated in pulsed DC mode with a frequency of 100\,kHz and a reverse time of 2\,$\mu$s.
 The Hf target was run in DC sputtering mode with an applied power ranging from 0 -- 45\,W enabling control of the Hf concentration within the films.
-Depending on the desired film thickness, the deposition time was 60 or 180\,min, after which the films were allowed to cool in vacuum.
+Depending on the desired film thickness, the deposition time was 60 or 180\,min, after which the films were allowed to naturally cool in vacuum.